 Now verify that the serial connection is operational.
 You can do this using a serial terminal program by checking if you get any output on the terminal after resetting ESP32-S2.

 Windows and Linux

-In this example we will use PuTTY SSH Client that is available for both Windows and Linux.
+In this example, we use PuTTY SSH Client that is available for both Windows and Linux.
 You can use other serial programs and set communication parameters like below.

 Run terminal and set identified serial port.
 Baud rate = 115200 (if needed, change this to the default baud rate of the chip in use), data bits = 8, stop bits = 1, and parity = N. Below are example screenshots of setting the port and such transmission parameters (in short described as 115200-8-1-N) on Windows and Linux.
 Remember to select exactly the same serial port you have identified in steps above.

 Then open serial port in terminal and check, if you see any log printed out by ESP32-S2.
-The log contents will depend on application loaded to ESP32-S2, see Example Output.
+The log contents depend on application loaded to ESP32-S2, see Example Output.
 Reset the board if no log has been printed out.

 Close the serial terminal after verification that communication is working.
 If you keep the terminal session open, the serial port will be inaccessible for uploading firmware later.